starsheriff/train-os/02-real-mode-hello-world/README.md

 Notes: Characters 07h (BEL), 08h (BS), 0Ah (LF), and 0Dh (CR) are interpreted and do the expected things.
 IBM PC ROMs dated 1981/4/24 and 1981/10/19 require that BH be the same as the current active page
 ```

+# Summary
+We are still in 16-bit real mode, but managed to invoce a BIOS function by causing an
+software interrupt and setting the correct registers to the correct values.

+We also learned that it is quite hard to find good resources for this particular topic.